pshellito/download-nldas-forcings/README.md

 The version returned should start with 'Java 1.7.'
 If it doesn't, you can try updating the Matlab JVM: http://www.mathworks.com/support/solutions/en/data/1-1812J/

+You must register with Earthdata and authorize NASA GESDICS DATA ARCHIVE Data Access in Earthdata Login.
+You must then set up .netrc and create a cookie file.
+To do both these steps, follow #2 in the "Procedure" section [here](https://disc.sci.gsfc.nasa.gov/recipes/?q=recipes/How-to-Download-Data-Files-from-HTTP-Service-with-wget)
 ## Demo

 The script, 'callGetNldasForcing.m' will